ggfevans/obsidian-midnight-commander/README.md

 2. Extract the files to your vault's plugins folder: `VaultFolder/.obsidian/plugins/obsidian-midnight-commander/`
 3. Reload Obsidian and enable the plugin in Settings

-## Credits & Acknowledgements

-This plugin draws inspiration and technical insights from several outstanding projects:

-- The classic [Midnight Commander](https://midnight-commander.org/) file manager - For the original dual-pane design pattern and keyboard-centric approach that serves as the foundation of this plugin.

-- [Quick Explorer](https://github.com/pjeby/quick-explorer) by PJ Eby - An exceptional file navigation plugin that provides breadcrumb navigation and keyboard-driven menus.
-Our keyboard navigation and file traversal systems draw significant inspiration from Quick Explorer's excellent implementation.

-- [File Tree Alternative](https://github.com/ozntel/file-tree-alternative) by Ozan Tellioglu - A brilliant React-based file tree plugin showcasing excellent state management with Recoil and modern React patterns.
-Their implementation provided valuable insights for our React component architecture and state management approach.

 ## 🛠 Development